The advent of fully variational quantum eigensolvers using a hybrid multiresolution approach: Abstract

 \section{Abstract}

 In electronic structure theory, variational computing offers a valuable paradigm for the approximation of electronic ground states.
 However, for historical reasons, this principle is mostly restricted to model-chemistries in pre-defined fixed basis sets.
 Especially in quantum computation, these model-chemistries are far from an accurate description of the initial electronic Hamiltonian.
-Throwing down the gauntlet, we here demonstrate a \textit{fully} variational approach to the electronic structure problem by variationally optimizing the orbitals representing the second quantized Hamiltonian alongside a quantum circuit that generates the many-electron wavefunction.
+This work demonstrates a \textit{fully} variational approach to the electronic structure problem by variationally optimizing the orbitals representing the second quantized Hamiltonian alongside a quantum circuit that generates the many-electron wavefunction.
 To this end, the orbitals are represented within an adaptive multi-wavelet format, guaranteeing numerical precision.
 We then showcase explicit numerical protocols and highlight the quantum circuit's effects on determining the optimal orbital basis.